 The chosen hood design and room design meet the all the customer requirements while remaining under budget.
 The aluminum framing was decided upon because of how lightweight and durable the material was compared to steel, even though the cost is greater.
 The polycarbonate hood was specifically chosen by the client.
 The clear walled plastic was chosen for the visibility aspect, cost, and light weight.
 The rubber lining was chosen because of its elasticity and relative cost.
-The Pugh chart in table 10 is designed to show how each concept correlates with each CR.
-The Decision Matrix in Table 11 shows how the team chose 2 design concepts listed below and voted on which would be most reasonable design.
+The Pugh chart in table 9 is designed to show how each concept correlates with each CR.
 As seen in the Pugh chart, the hood design 2 and 4 ranked the highest because steel is cheaper than aluminum but is also heavy but are equivalent in all other aspects.
 The room designs all had a relative equal ranking but number 6 was the better option.
 The chosen designs for the hood and room can be seen in Figure 9 and Figure 13, respectively.
-As seen in the Decision Matrix concept 3 and 9 were the highest voted concepts.